-On the date as at which this compilation was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.
+On the date as at which this compilationreprint was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.compiling the reprint.
 For the text of the provisions see the endnotes referred to in the table.